OpenHFT/Chronicle-Network/README.md

 back to the client.

-The full source code of this example can be found at
+The full source code of this example can be found at:

 ```java
 net.openhft.performance.tests.network.SimpleServerAndClientTest.test
 ```

-Below are  some of key part of this code explained in a bit more detail.
+Below are some of key parts of this code explained, in a bit more detail.

 #### TCPRegistry